bchatard/jetbrains-alfred-workflow/README.md

 :warning:

 > Since 2019.1 versions, the behaviour of JetBrains `bin` change.
-I'm working on a new solution
 >
-> Hope an alpha release soon
+> Try the new version of the workflow: [Alfred JetBrains](https://github.com/bchatard/alfred-jetbrains)
+>
+> Please disable this workflow before, to avoid `keyword` conflict
 >
 > Sorry